Frequently asked questions about clinical trials

 Clinical trials are investigations in the context of treatments in and for patients.
 Their goal is to determine the best treatment for a particular disease - either by further improving an existing therapy, or by examining new substances or treatments.
 This is vital for patients with diseases that have not sufficiently responded to previously known therapies or that have no established course of treatment to date.

-Clinical studies differ from basic research, which investigates the causes and development processes of diseases in the laboratory and researches novel drugs.
-Clinical trials can only be started once these preclinical studies have been successfully completed.
+Clinical trials differ from basic research, which investigates the causes and development processes of diseases in the laboratory and researches novel drugs.
+Clinical trials can only be started once these preclinical trials have been successfully completed.

 Who carries out clinical trials?

 Clinical trials are conducted by pharmaceutical companies, contract research institutes, government institutions, and cooperative groups such as SAKK.
 Based on a performance agreement with the federal government, SAKK has been the primary contact in cancer research for authorities, associations and companies in Switzerland since 1965.

 Who decides whether a clinical trial may be performed?

 The Swiss Human Research Act (HFG) regulates human research in Switzerland.
 The aim of the law is to protect human dignity, personality, and health in research.
 At the same time, it should create favorable conditions for research and ensure its quality and transparency.

 In principle, a study may only be carried out if it has been previously audited and approved by an independent supervisory body.
 In Switzerland, these are the ethics committees and Swissmedic.

 Where can I find out about current trials?